+Ministry of Education Links

 - Ontario Curriculum Documents.
 The curriculum expectations are identified for each course/subject within each grade level for the elementary and secondary levels, respectively.

 - Ontario Regulation 181/98 of the Education Act outlines the steps taken by an Identification, Placement and Review Committee (IPRC) during the process of identifying a student as exceptional and deciding the student’s placement.

 - Ontario Student Record (OSR) – Guideline (2000 - revised 2020).
 The OSR is the record of a student’s educational progress through schools in Ontario.
 This guideline sets out the policies of the Ministry of Education with regard to the establishment, maintenance, use, retention, transfer, and disposal of the OSR.

 - Planning Entry to School: A Resource Guide.
 This publication was designed to facilitate the planning process for children entering school in September.

 - Shared Solutions - A Guide to Preventing and Resolving Conflicts Regarding Programs and Services for Students With Special Education Needs.
 This resource guide is intended to help parents, educators, and students with special education needs work together to prevent conflicts and to resolve them quickly.

 - Special Education Advisory Committees (SEAC).
 The composition and duties of a SEAC are set out in Regulation 464/97 of the Education Act.

 - Special Education: A Guide for Educators.
-The document provides comprehensive information about legislation, regulations, policies, program planning, and resources pertaining to the education of exceptional pupils in Ontario.
+This webpage provides comprehensive information about legislation, regulations, policies, program planning, and resources pertaining to the education of exceptional pupils in Ontario.

 - With Our Best Future in Mind: Implementing Early Learning in Ontario.
 Dr. Pascal’s report contains 20 recommendations on how to introduce full-day learning to Ontario students, how to improve education for children up to 12-years-old, and how to increase supports for young families.